 Primary Objective Of Light Truck Tires

-Now the primary objective of light truck tires are to maintain traction while accelerating braking and cornering while also having decent ride comfort.
+Now the primary objective of light truck tires is to maintain traction while accelerating braking and cornering while also having decent ride comfort.

 Ride comfort is achieved by having softer sidewalls when compared to trailer tires.

-So that when the tire rolls over a bump it actually absorbs some of the energy from a bump and then therefore transmits less of that bump through the suspension and then onto the passenger.
+So that when the tire rolls over a bump it absorbs some of the energy from a bump and then, therefore, transmits less of that bump through the suspension and then onto the passenger.

 How to Identified Special Trailer Tires